 Then it’s time for the long slow braising process.
-These ribs will take about 3 1/2 to 4 hours in the oven or on the stove.
-They’re done with the meat is fall-apart tender.
+These ribs will take about 3½ to 4 hours in the oven or on the stove.
+They’re done when the meat is fall-apart tender.

 At this point, you can serve the ribs or allow them to cool slightly on the counter before refrigerating overnight.